petrohi/k155la3/content/posts/2022/tensil_zcu104_resnet.md

     -t sdcard/ultra_ram_local_vars/
 ```

-You can skip all of the model compilation steps in the section and use the [`sdcard` directory](https://github.com/petrohi/tensil-zcu104-tutorial/tree/main/sdcard) in our GitHub repository.
+You can skip all of the model compilation steps in this section and use the [`sdcard` directory](https://github.com/petrohi/tensil-zcu104-tutorial/tree/main/sdcard) in our GitHub repository.

-This time, you can reuse the Vitis workspace for Ultra RAM solution and simply uncomment the correct `MODEL_FILE_PATH` definition for the newly created `*.tmodel` file.
+This time, you can reuse the Vitis workspace for the Ultra RAM solution and simply uncomment the correct `MODEL_FILE_PATH` [definition](https://github.com/petrohi/tensil-zcu104-tutorial/blob/main/vitis/main.c#L18) for each newly created `*.tmodel` file.

 With the `local-vars` strategy we are getting an average of 214.66 frames per second.

 Now that we have seen the improvement allowed by large on-chip memory, let’s see if any other load and save operations can be avoided.
 With `local-vars` strategy we load model input image and weights and then save its output predictions.
 What if there would be enough on-chip memory to keep weights loaded?
 There is a strategy for this!

 With the `local-consts` strategy the inference expects all of the model weights to be preloaded to the local memory before the inference.
 This is the job of the driver.
-If it loads the model compiled with `local-consts` strategy it also preloads its weights from `*.tdata` file into Tensil local memory.
+If it loads the model compiled with `local-consts` strategy it preloads its weights from `*.tdata` file into Tensil local memory.
 The following diagram shows this strategy.

 ![shared_local_consts](/media/2022/tensil_zcu104_resnet/shared_local_consts.svg)